evanlong/etching/EtchingStepByStep.md

 ## Getting Started

 Start by making sure you have all the parts listed here:
-(parts list).

 1. 1x [Etch-a-Sketch](http://www.amazon.com/Classic-Etch-Sketch-Magic-Screen/dp/B00000J0HG/)
 2. 1x [Arduino UNO](http://www.adafruit.com/products/50)
 3. 2x [Stepper Motors](https://www.adafruit.com/products/918)
 4. 1x 12V Power Supply for stepper motors.
-(Old PC power supply works great for this)
+An old PC power supply works perfectly for this.
 5. 1x [ULN2803](http://www.digikey.com/product-detail/en/ULN2803A/497-2356-5-ND/599591)
 6. 1x [Breadboard](http://www.adafruit.com/products/64)
 7. 1x Foot of rubber tubing.
 It should have a 3/16in inner diameter and outer diameter of about 5/16in.